cgasb/PepThreader/README.md

     REQUIREMENTS

-PEPthread has been tested and runs on Windows, macOS and Linux.
+PepThreader has been tested and runs on Windows, macOS and Linux.

 The following packages are required: